inclusive-design/standards.inclusivedesign.ca/src/collections/projects/en/inclusive-standards-initiatiaves.md

 ## Equitable Communications Draft Standard

-We're working with [Canadian Association of the Deaf](https://cad-asc.ca/) and the [Canadian Communication Access Alliance](https://www.cdacanada.com/) to prepare a draft standard for Equitable Communication that may be used by an Accessibility Standards Canada technical committee to develop a full standard for public review.
+We're worked with [Canadian Association of the Deaf](https://cad-asc.ca/) and the [Canadian Communication Access Alliance](https://www.cdacanada.com/) to prepare a draft standard for Equitable Communication that may be used by an Accessibility Standards Canada technical committee to develop a full standard for public review.

 ## Emergency Measures Draft Standard

-We're preparing a draft standard for Emergency Measures that may be used by an Accessibility Standards Canada technical committee to develop a full standard for public review.
+We prepared a draft standard for Emergency Measures that may be used by an Accessibility Standards Canada technical committee to develop a full standard for public review.

 ## Autism Framework for Standards Development